A high-climbing vine, wisteria blooms vigorously in spring with large, drooping clusters of lilac or bluish-purple flowers.

 Pruning is the secret to good flowering, as wisteria only bloom on new wood.

-- Prune wisteria in late winter.
+Prune it in late winter.
 Remove at least half of the prior year’s growth, leaving just a few buds per stem.

 When your wisteria wont’t bloom